sr320/course-fish546-2016/01-Notes/slides.md

 class: center, middle

 # _README_ files

 ---

-new
+class: center

+>Ultimately, you’ll arrive at your own project organization system that works for you; the take-home point is: leverage directories to help stay organized.

 ---

-Ultimately, you’ll arrive at your own project organization system that works for you; the take-home point is: leverage directories to help stay organized.
+## Lets set up some projects

+---

+class: center, middle

+ # _README_ files